mrworf/iceshelf/README.md

 - Supports segmentation of upload (but not of files, yet)
 - Primarily designed for AWS Glacier
 - Tracks backups locally to help locate the file needed to restore
+- Keeps the exact directory structure of the backed up files
 - Most features can be turned on/off and customized

 Due to the need to work well with Glacier, any change to a file will cause it